Six ways to use AI right now to create better marketing emails

 5. Make personalization even more powerful

-Since personalization can increase CTR by as much as 139%, anything that can make the process easier and perform better is a no-brainer.
+Because personalization can increase CTR by as much as 139%, anything that can make the process easier and perform better is a no-brainer.

 6. Present the perfect call to action

 If an email is a target, then the call to action (CTA) is the bullseye.
-It’s exactly what you want the subscriber to do – act on the offer you’ve presented in the email.
+It’s exactly what you want the subscriber to do—act on the offer you’ve presented in the email.
 It’s the make or break point that determines if any downstream activities occur.
 The subscriber doesn’t register for the virtual event, opts not to review a service notice, or doesn’t buy the sweatshirt emblazoned with the logo of their favorite sports team.

 Getting subscribers to click on a CTA can feel like a mix of magic and mathematics.
 It takes a lot of thought and time.
-It becomes easier with generative AI.
+Doing so becomes easier with generative AI.
 What it should say, where it should be placed in the body of the email, how big the button is, and even what color can all be decided with the aid of this AI.
 It can instantly provide you with CTA best practices and what’s worked for others and your organization in the past, leaving plenty of time to test what you think are the best options.

-More efficient email and landing page creation
+More efficient email and landing page creation in the AI era

 As great a time-saver as generative AI might be for these six important aspects of email creation, the benefits are largely lost by most companies.
 It takes two weeks or more for the overwhelming majority of organizations to get just one marketing email out the door.

-While this AI helps to accelerate many front-end portions of producing an email, the rest is highly inefficient, marked by individuals using single-purpose tools while operating in silos.
+Although this AI helps to accelerate many front-end portions of producing an email, the rest is highly inefficient, marked by individuals using single-purpose tools while operating in silos.
 It is a process that is too complex, takes too much time, and is too costly.
 It matters little that you can get 20 potential subject lines in a fraction of a second if it still takes half a month to deploy an email.

-That significant efficiency gain provides time to spend on strategy that can – with AI – further improve email marketing performance, which can make a bigger impact on your business.
+That significant efficiency gain provides time to spend on strategy that can—with AI—further improve email marketing performance, which can make a bigger impact on your business.

 Ready to see Stensul?